anurag-git/Consensys-India-Homework/Week 3/Task List.md

 - [x] set wei as default unit
 - [x] set minimum contribution
 - [x] Only one at a time.
 A beneficiary cannot have two open proposals.
+- [ ] add proposal state for each proposal separately
+- [ ] should I change proposal to AcceptingContributions in withdraw after it is accepted or rejected?